zeric11/DoubleRatchetMessenger/README.md

 # Double Ratchet Messenger

-A server-client chat application that encrypts messages according to the double ratchet algorithm.
+A server-client chat application that encrypts messages according to the [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/).

 ## Requirements

 This project was developed and tested using python 3.8 on Ubuntu 20.04.
-The [DoubleRatchet]{https://github.com/Syndace/python-doubleratchet} package was used to implement the double ratchet algorithm, while sockets were used for messaging functionality.
+The [DoubleRatchet](https://github.com/Syndace/python-doubleratchet) package was used to implement the double ratchet algorithm, while sockets were used for messaging functionality.

 Use the following command to install this application's requirements.